Charging electric vehicles without human interaction

 - BSc, BEng or MSc in Computer Science

-- For Embedded: C/C++ for DSPs/MCUs at a low software level, implementing control loops and microcontrollers like ARM (Cortex-M) or TI C2000 etc.
+- Implementing control loops and microcontrollers like ARM (Cortex-M) or TI C2000 etc.

 Pros and cons